Manchester

-Manchester City set to go head-to-head with Bayern in £20m-plus battle for Marco Reus
+City will go head-to-head with Bayern Munich in a £20million-plus battle

 VIDEO Scroll down to watch three of Marco Reus's best goals for Dortmund